lupyuen/lupyuen.github.io/src/sourdough.md

     [(French Bread Mode is explained on Page 17)](https://www.zojirushi.com/servicesupport/manuals/manual_pdf/bb_hac10.pdf)

-To remind myself, I set 3 Timers whenever I place the Bread Bucket in the Warm Oven...
+To remind myself, I set 3 Timers on my phone whenever I place the Bread Bucket in the Warm Oven...

--   Start Timer "StopBread" for 7.5 hours
+-   Start Timer "StartBread" for 2.5 hours
 -   Start Timer "LoadBread" for 5 hours
--   Start Timer "StartBread" for 2.5 hours
+-   Start Timer "StopBread" for 7.5 hours

 How warm is the oven?
 For breakfast I toast my bread in the oven at 250 deg C for 5 minutes.
 I wait for the oven to cool a bit, then I move the Bread Bucket inside.